veritas-sot/miniApps/docs/journal/index.rst

 How to receive logs
 """""""""""""""""""
 The task of the 'dispatcher' is to receive the logs and write them to the database.
-A simple rabbitmq base dispatcher can be found in './dispatcher/dispatcher_rabbitmq.py'
+A simple rabbitmq base dispatcher can be found in './dispatcher/dispatcher.py' precisely in the plugins subdirectory of the dispatcher file.

 .. code-block:: python

-    usage: dispatcher_rabbitmq.py [-h] [--config CONFIG] [--loglevel LOGLEVEL] [--loghandler LOGHANDLER] [--binding-keys BINDING_KEYS]
+    usage: dispatcher.py [-h] [--loglevel LOGLEVEL] [--loghandler LOGHANDLER] [--binding-keys [BINDING_KEYS ...]] [--stdout]

     options:
-    -h, --help            show this help message and exit --config CONFIG       used config file
-    --loglevel LOGLEVEL   used loglevel
+    -h, --help            show this help message and exit --loglevel LOGLEVEL   used loglevel
     --loghandler LOGHANDLER
                             used log handler
-    --binding-keys BINDING_KEYS
+    --binding-keys [BINDING_KEYS ...]
                             which logs to dispatch
+    --stdout              write to stdout instead to database

-Bindingkeys is use to collect all (use '#') or only a part of the logs (eg. ).
+The parameter binding-keys is used to collect all (use '#') or only a part of the logs (eg. "#.journal").
 Look at the rbbitmq documentation on how to configure binding keys.

 .. tip::